-The Evergreen Programme is facilitated by all members of the Mental Health of Older Adults Service and incorporates a broad range of inputs and approaches designed to meet the diverse needs of older adults living with or risk of relapse from mental illness including psychiatry, occupational therapy, social work, psychology, pharmacy, physiotherapy and nursing.
+The Evergreen Programme is delivered by all members of the Mental Health of Older Adults Team and is designed to meet the different needs of older adults living with mental health difficulties or who have risk of relapse.
+This includes psychiatry, occupational therapy, social work, psychology, nursing, pharmacy and .

-The programme is also supported by a number of activities and volunteer staff who provide opportunities for engagement in varied diversional activities including arts and crafts, pet therapy, computers and exercise.
+The programme is also supported by a number of activities and volunteer staff who provide opportunities for engagement in many different activities including arts and crafts, pet therapy, computers and exercise.